 The Downtown Houston Tunnel Network Today

 Today, 95 blocks of Houston’s downtown is connected via underground tunnels.
-Concentrated in the Central Business District and western part of downtown, the downtown Houston tunnel network is easily accessible to residents of AMLI 2121, AMLI City Vista, and AMLI River Oaks.
+Concentrated in the Central Business District and western part of downtown, the downtown Houston tunnel network is easily accessible.
 The air-conditioned tunnels appeal to everyone who want to avoid Houston’s heat, humidity, and precipitation.

 Wells Fargo Plaza and McKinney Place Parking Garage are two of the most popular entry and exit points, but the tunnels can be accessed from more than 80 points.
 Many access points are located inside downtown Houston office buildings.
 The tunnels are located between one and three stories below street level, at an average of about 20 feet underground.

 Hundreds of eateries, shops, and service retailers operate throughout the tunnel network, employing thousands of Houstonians.
 Those who are fond of the air-conditioned tunnels can pick up a coffee on their way to work or grab a burger, sandwich, salad, or barbecue for lunch.
 Haircuts, shoe shines, and dental cleanings are all offered in the tunnels.
 ATMs can also be found at various points throughout the tunnel network.

 Houston’s downtown tunnels aren’t everyone’s preferred method of getting around downtown, but many are thankful for them during storms and periods of sweltering heat.
 If you haven’t used the tunnels, take a walk underground to find out whether they’re for you.
 But keep in mind, as they are designed primarily to serve those working in downtown Houston, the tunnels are only open on weekdays, from about 6 AM to 6 PM.